The Importance of SEO at Each Stage of the Buyer’s Journey

 - Pre-recorded Webinars

-Once you’ve outlined conversion tools for each landing page that matches visitor intent, be sure to implement landing page optimization best practices.
+Once you’ve defined the right CTA for each landing page that matches visitor intent, be sure to follow best practices for conversion optimization.

 In the consideration stage, prospects are already educated; they are comparing details, overcoming objections, and reviewing options.
-You can find consideration keywords in your FAQ section, form submissions, and by talking to your sales team.
+Common places to find consideration keywords is in your FAQ section, form submissions, and by talking to your sales team.

 Optimize landing pages and search engine snippets, so they speak to your buyer’s top concerns during the consideration phase.
 Once a prospect in the consideration stage clicks on your landing page, they should be able to easily navigate the site and find information quickly.
 Include buttons and links to your FAQ page, data sheets, and assets that will help them during the consideration process.

-If you haven’t set up Site Search Reporting in Google Analytics, now is the time.
+Helpful tip: If you have a site search feature, but haven’t set up Site Search Reporting in Google Analytics, now is the time.
 The search data will give you a goldmine of keywords to target during the consideration phase.

-Once you’ve identified a list of consideration keywords, don’t forget about modifiers and branded searches.
+Once you’ve identified a list of consideration keywords, don’t forget about modifiers that indicate buyer intent:

 Create assets that will appeal to your top-level personas in the consideration stage and quickly move them to the conversion stage: